yorku-ease/llm-ops/README.md

 2. Specifying an output format for an LLMFunction (e.g. make sure it returns an int, or a dict with specific keys, etc)
 3. Print tool calls in LLMFunctions to aid in debugging our solutions
 4. Setup virtualenv instructions
-5. Test everything except Prompt
-6. .env.template
-7. ollama login instructions README
+5. ollama login instructions README
-8. RAG stuff (started but not yet included because I want to think more on the interface)
+6. RAG stuff (started but not yet included because I want to think more on the interface)